 Each month has a summary of what the weather is like, some of the most popular events, several things to do and also our recommended tours we highly suggest you take.

 February in London results in fewer crowds and fewer queues.
-It hosts some fabulous events during this month namely the Chinese New Year's Parade, Valentine Day, London Fashion Week, LGBT + History.
+It hosts some fabulous events during this month namely the Chinese New Year's Parade, Valentine's Day, London Fashion Week and LGBT + History.
 The weather in February is quite rainy and cold, but don't let the weather put you off from visiting.

 June in London is a warm month, which makes it the perfect time to visit as it is more enjoyable due to the weather.
-The summer atmosphere starts to take place with a number of events such as Father's Day, Pride week, West End Live and plenty more.
+The summer atmosphere starts to take place with many events such as Father's Day, Pride week, West End Live and plenty more.
 Spending some time in the countryside is worthwhile during this season.

 Sun-filled, mild days are perfect for day trips and sightseeing.
-September is filled with yearly events such as Totally Thames, Open house London, London fashion week, and London design Festival.
+September in London is filled with yearly events such as Totally Thames, Open House London, London Fashion Week, and London Design Festival.
 The weather in September begins to cool down by this month.
 With a warm, good jacket, you can easily beat the cold.
 Make sure you carry an umbrella every time you go out, don't be deceived by a beautiful sunny day.

 As October progresses, the weather in London gets colder.
-Autumn splashes the city with autumnal colours as parks and gardens change from glossy greens to coppers and golds.
+Autumn splashes the city with autumnal colours as parks and gardens change from glossy greens to cooper and gold.
 Don't be fooled by October's sunny days, as unexpected downpours are very likely to occur at any time.
-During October there is the Black history month, NFL London games, the London marathon and other events celebrated annually.
+There are plenty of things to do in October such as Black history month, NFL London games, the London marathon and other events celebrated annually.